The New Testament describes two offices within the church: elder and deacon.

 It's after returning to the city when, for the first time, he attended a service at Grace Fellowship Church.
 Steve said that he "fell in love with the biblical preaching, the people, and the passion of the people to see God glorified," which he said made his decision to stay "quick and easy."
 And for the first time since leaving high school he was grateful to be in a position to put some roots down.

 In May 2013, the Lord blessed Steve with a wife, Caroline.
-They have a daughter, Blythe, and a son, Everett.
+They have two children.

 You can add Steve as a friend on Facebook using the link below.
 Steve can be reached by email through the contact page.